Ryukisan Seitaiin Jokoji Temple

 Jokoji is famous for connecting to a famous renga poet Socho and a sengoku daimyo Ujiyasu Hojo.

-It is the first water park in Japan with Sakura and hydrangeas.
+It is the first water park in Japan with Sakura in spring and hydrangeas

 It has some Edostyle Landmarks and thousands of Cherry Trees.